felipevzps/lenha-a-dor/README.md

 ```

 >**Note:** Execute [locateOnScreen.py](https://github.com/felipevzps/lenha-a-dor/blob/main/locateOnScreen.py) in VSCode to capture coordinates.
 Hover your mouse over desired locations while the script runs, like Small Axe position in backpack for `AXE`.
+>
+>You also have to set the waypoints route in your MINIMAP using [screenshot.py](https://github.com/felipevzps/lenha-a-dor/blob/main/screenshot.py)

 After adding coordinates to [lenha-a-dor.py](https://github.com/felipevzps/lenha-a-dor/blob/main/lenha-a-dor.py), run the bot in VSCode, minimize it, and press `p` in-game to start fishing.